Soquel Creek Water District

 The City of Plano is committed to conserving and protecting our water supply in a cooperative effort with our citizens and other North Texas Municipal Water District member cities through education and enforcement that contributes to the overall quality of life.

-Mesquite, City of
+City of Garland

 Published: November 29, 2013